MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ## Three Friends Concert

-The concert venue doors opened at 7PM and I waited an hour amongst people (primarily speaking French) who all seemed to have a buddy to hang with.
+The concert venue doors opened at 7PM and I waited an hour amongst people (primarily speaking French) all of whom seemed to have a buddy to hang with.
 I hadn’t felt so lonely in quite some time.

 The opening act, [The Moulettes](), blew me away (more on that in another post coming soon) and Three Friends performed.
 Three Friends were great, too!
 I’d never seen/heard Gentle Giant music performed live, so it was a real treat to get ~2 hours of it amongst ~1,200 enthusiastic fans.
 At some point during the show, I saw Kerry Minnear sitting about 10 seats to my right and my stomach clenched in nervous excitement.
 “He’s here!
 He’s really here!”
 I had no idea at this time how this would be the very tip of the iceberg in terms of my interaction with him over the course of the next two days.